grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/fs/file/seek.md

 ---
 title: 'seek'
-excerpt: 'seek sets the file position indicator for the file to the passed offset bytes.'
+description: 'seek sets the file position indicator for the file to the passed offset bytes.'
 weight: 30
 ---